cristinawithout/2021-04-Li-C/1-Database.md

 * The application SHALL have the following sections:
   * Flights – A list of flights.
     * Details for each flight contain:
-      * Number – The fight designator
+      * Number – The flight designator
       * Origin airport – The airport from which the flight will leave
       * Destination airport – The airport to which the flight will arrive
       * Departure date